routingblog/arbitration/content/docs/problems.md

 [^14]: Schwartz, D. S. (n.d.).
 Justice Scalia’s Jiggery-Pokery in Federal Arbitration Law.

 [^15]: Stone, K. V. W. (2018).
 Rustic Justice: Community and Coercion under the Federal Arbitration Act [Preprint].
 LawArXiv. https://doi.org/10.31228/osf.io/6g7e3 §IV.F pp 987-991

+[^16]: Sternlight, J. (2002).
+Is the U.S. Out on a Limb?
+Comparing the U.S. Approach to Mandatory Consumer and Employment Arbitration to that of the Rest of the World.
+Scholarly Works. https://scholars.law.unlv.edu/facpub/273 (via Stone Supra pp 78 footnote [^15])